College Scholastic Ability Test: Literature

-This category consists of texts from five categories: modern poetry, classic poetry, modern novel, classical prose and play/essay.
+This category consists of texts from five categories: classical poetries such as Hyangga, Sijo, Gasa and Goryeo Gayo, classical novels and prose, contemporary poetry, contemporary novels and play and essays.
 Candidates may be asked to summarise a single passage or outline a common theme between multiple texts (sometimes of different text types), among many other question types.

 Elective subjects

 Speech and writing

 This category consists of 11 questions relating to three texts.

 Language and Media

-Language forms questions 35-39 and relates to four topics: phonology, syntax, morphology and history of Korean.
+Language forms questions 35-39 and includes topics within grammar: phonology, syntax, morphology, the history of the Korean language, Korean dialects and the Jeju Language.

+The history of the Korean language concerns ancient and medieval Korean.
+Phonology, syntax and morphology involves the patternised principle and exceptional principle.
+Dialect of Korean and Jeju Language are usually deal with Korean dialects in Korea and historical features in specific dialects of Korean.

 An additional topic may be used to complete the required five, or two questions are taken from morphology or syntax.
 Media forms questions 40-45 and relates to the characteristics of media and the creation of an online post or message.

 Mathematics

 All mathematics candidates take the Maths I and II and select one elective topic from three choices: Calculus, Geometry or Probability and Statistics.
 Calculus is most preferred by students applying for natural science majors, while Probability and Statistics are preferred by students applying for the humanities.
 Geometry is the least popular, with only 4.1% of students selecting it as their elective.

-The Ga and Na type system was abolished from 2022 onwards, which means that students applying for the natural-sciences majors no longer have to study all three topics.